 Think before you type!

-Make it “Friends Only” and No Work Mates
+Make Social Media “Friends Only” and No Colleagues

-Changing your Facebook status to “Friends only” or a specific group to target among your friends may help keep the nosey people out but that’s about it.
+Changing your social media Facebook account status to “Friends only” or a specific group to target may help keep the nosey people out, but that’s about it.

-Just because you’re not at work doesn’t mean it won’t affect the people you work with or the organization.
+Just because you’re not at work doesn’t mean your social media rants won’t affect the people you work with or the organization.